ldumay-dev/opencore_x99_intel_core_gen_6th_6800k/README.md

 ## 1 - Small description

-**FR 🇫🇷** : Le but de ce projet fut de tester OpenCore avec une version récente de macOS, avec une future spécialisation d'application Apple.

-**EN 🇺🇸**: The aim of this project was to test OpenCore with a recent version of macOS, with a future Apple application specialization.
+The aim of this project was to test OpenCore with a recent version of macOS, with a future Apple application specialization.

 ## 2 - The hardware configuration